intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/tensorflow_inference.md

 ### Quantization with Accuracy Control
 A set of arguments that helps to tune the results for both INC and POT quantization:

-- `calib_dataset`: A `tf.data.Dataset` object for calibration.
+- `x`: A `tf.data.Dataset` object for calibration.
 Required for static quantization.
 It's also used as a validation dataloader.
 - `metric`:  A `tensorflow.keras.metrics.Metric` object for evaluation.

 - `accuracy_criterion`: A dictionary to specify the acceptable accuracy drop, e.g. `{'relative': 0.01, 'higher_is_better': True}`